THE CHRISTMAS GIFT PROJECT

 What is the Sri Lankan Orphanages Christmas Gift Project?

-The Sri Lanka Orphanages Project is about sending Christmas gifts to children in Christian, Buddhist, Hindu and Muslim orphanages in the north, south, east and west of Sri Lanka irrespective of race or religion.
+The Sri Lankan Orphanages Christmas Gift Project is about sending Christmas gifts to children in Christian, Buddhist, Hindu and Muslim orphanages in the north, south, east and west of Sri Lanka.

-The focus of the gift project has been to share the joy of Christmas with children who have little or nothing, and to make a difference in their lives by making them feel special with an individually packed and named gift at Christmas.
+The focus of the Christmas Gift Project has been to share the joy of Christmas with children who have very little and to make a difference in their lives by making them feel special with an individually packed and named gift at Christmas.
 For many children, this is the only gift they receive each year.

 How did the Christmas Gift Project begin?

 It all began in December 1994.
-One woman, as a gesture of thanksgiving for the miracle of having children after it was deemed medically impossible for 7 years gathered a small group of friends to send 20 gifts to one orphange in Sri Lanka.
+One woman, as a gesture of thanksgiving for the miracle of having children after being told for 7 long years that it was medically impossible, gathered a small group of friends to send 20 gifts to one orphange in Sri Lanka.

 How has the Project grown?